nwthomas/oura-ring-mcp-server/README.md

 ## Setup

-First, you'll need to ensure that you have `uv` and the right `python` versions.
+First, you'll need to ensure that you have `uv` and the right Python versions.

 Run these commands (assuming you don't already have them installed):